You are here

 14

-The Interim Director of the Serious Incident Response Team (SiRT) found no reasonable grounds to believe that two members of the Halifax Regional Police (HRP) committed a criminal offence in connection with the death of a man in May.
+The Director of the Serious Incident Response Team (SiRT) found no reasonable grounds to believe that a member of the Halifax Regional Police (HRP) committed a criminal offence in connection with a serious injury sustained during arrest.

 Pages